 - To complete an online free and reduced meal application, click here.
 The online application can be translated with Google translate.

 - Applications are available in each school office.

 - Translated Free and Reduced Price Meal Application forms can be accessed here.

-If you need a copy of your notification letter for Free and Reduced Price Meals please contact Linda @ 417-523-1130.
+If you need a copy of your notification letter for Free and Reduced Price Meals please contact Diane @ 417-523-1130.